WinVector/rquery/README.md

-calculation prior to doing any work (and using recursive methods to inspect this object, which can limit the calculation depth to under 1000 steps at a time), preferring “tame column names” (which isn’t a bad idea in `R` anyway as columns and variables are often seen as cousins), and not preserving row or column order (or supporting numeric column indexing).
+calculation prior to doing any work (and using recursive methods to inspect this object, which can limit the calculation depth to under 1000 steps at a time), preferring “tame column names” (which isn’t a bad idea in `R` anyway as columns and variables are often seen as cousins), not preserving row or column order (or supporting numeric column indexing), and not supporting tables with no columns.
 Also, `rquery` does have a fast in-memory implementation:
 [`rqdatatable`](https://CRAN.R-project.org/package=rqdatatable) (thanks
 to the [`data.table`
 package](https://CRAN.R-project.org/package=data.table)), so one can in